vuejs/docs/src/api/directives.md

 - **Usage:**

   Attaches an event listener to the element.
 The event type is denoted by the argument.
-The expression can be a method name, an inline statement, or omitted if there are modifiers present.
+The expression can be a method name, an inline statement, a comma separated inline statement list, or omitted if there are modifiers present.

   When used on a normal element, it listens to [**native DOM events**](https://developer.mozilla.org/en-US/docs/Web/Events) only.
 When used on a custom element component, it listens to **custom events** emitted on that child component.